 Landing on a waitlist can be a nerve-wracking experience.
 As a result, sometimes waitlisted applicants let their anxiety or disappointment get the better of them.
-Many adcom members have complained on their blogs of applicants who react emotionally and behave in ways that are demanding, rude, disrespectful or otherwise inappropriate, either in their emails, calls, or even unscheduled drop-in visits to their offices.
+Many adcom members complain of applicants who react emotionally and behave in ways that are demanding, rude, disrespectful or otherwise inappropriate, either in their emails, calls, or even unscheduled drop-in visits to their offices.
 There may be 200 or more waitlisted applicants at your school, and these types of responses do not demonstrate perseverance; they reveal immaturity and lack of judgment.
 This behavior is duly noted and will work against you.

 Open with a brief thank you for continuing to consider your application and reiterate your commitment to the school and your belief that its philosophy and approach fit your educational preferences and goals.
 The rest of the waitlist letter and additional letters of support should focus on three critical areas:

 - Updating your qualifications

 Report any and all substantial achievements since applying: earning a promotion, assuming additional responsibilities at work, or taking notable initiatives in or outside of work.
 Have you had an article published?
 Earned a patent?
 Launched a business?
 Led a notable project at work?
 When possible, highlight new accomplishments not previously discussed in your application.
 Ideally, you should relate these new achievements to some of the themes or experiences you addressed in your essays.

 - Steps you have taken to ameliorate weaknesses